dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary-1proposal.md

 ## Overview

-A crucial purpose of an SNS launch is to decentralize the control of an SNS and thereby of the dapp that the SNS governs.
+A crucial purpose of an SNS launch is to decentralize the control of an SNS and thereby the dapp that the SNS governs.

 Thereby, new tokens must be distributed to a large community to ensure